-On completion of the apprenticeship, progression could be into a senior production chef position.
+On completion of the apprenticeship, progression could be into a hospitality supervisory position or a team leader role.

 Who is Professional Assessment (PAL)?

 Professional Assessment Ltd provides services for training organisations and employers involved in the delivery of apprenticeships and adult learning.
 Our offer includes: